jrjackx/jrjackx/README.md

 ## Hello
 My name is Allan Pearl.
-I'm a 3rd Year computer science student, with an interest in low-level / systems programming.\n\n
+I'm a 3rd Year computer science student, with an interest in low-level / systems programming.

 I'm currently working on:
-- [A CLI meal tracker program](https://github.com/jrjackx/simple_meal_tracker) with only libc dependencies, and\n
+- [A CLI meal tracker program](https://github.com/jrjackx/simple_meal_tracker) with only libc dependencies, and
 - [Text Editor From Scratch](https://github.com/jrjackx/my_kilo), an auxiliary project I'm doing to better understand low-level terminal input.

-You can reach me at my email, allan.pearl04@gmail.com,\n as well as through my school email pearla3761@uhcl.edu
+You can reach me at my email, allan.pearl04@gmail.com, as well as through my school email pearla3761@uhcl.edu
 <!--
 **jrjackx/jrjackx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.